CodeMaster10000/git-repo-analyzer/README.md

 # Git Repo Analyzer

-Git Repo Analyzer is a Modulith, event-driver Java application that reads from a datasource of repositories.
+Git Repo Analyzer is a Modulith, event-driven Java application that reads from a datasource of repositories.
 For each repository url, creates a process that clones the repository locally, inside the repo, it creates a SonarQube project for the project inside the repository.
 Afterward, collects analysis for the project and extracts the technical debt for the project.